 It's easy to become preoccupied with your own hand and lose track of the other players.
-However, you must be aware of how many chips they have (an approximate estimate, not a precise count), what cards they may have, and what their best hand might be given the communal cards you all share.
+However, you must be aware of how many chips in texas holdem poker they have (an approximate estimate, not a precise count), what cards they may have, and what their best hand might be given the communal cards you all share.

 If a player loses a big hand and then immediately bets big to make up for it, he or she may be risking recklessly out of irritation.
 This is a good opportunity to push back if you have a strong hand because someone who is playing like that is unlikely to fold.

 If you have a good enough poker sequence hand to see the flop, don't let others see it for free—at the very least, raise by the minimum bet.
-Beginners enjoy seeing the flop as inexpensively as possible, but allowing them to do so is risky.
+In texas holdem poker, beginners enjoy seeing the flop as inexpensively as possible, but allowing them to do so is risky.